Patient and Visitor Guide

 Why the “Comprehensive” Designation?

-We are proud of the fact that we have "comprehensive" in our name.
-Our center is one of only 49 centers in the United States to earn the National Cancer Institute's "Comprehensive" designation because we have met strict guidelines for:
+We are proud of the fact that we are a "comprehensive" cancer center.
+Our center earned the National Cancer Institute's "Comprehensive" designation because we have met strict guidelines for:

 - Extensive, interactive and innovative clinical and laboratory research;